desertbit/pakt/PROTOCOL.md

 ### Version Field

-The version field is used for future backwards compatibily.
+The version field is used for future backward compatibility.
 At the current time, the field is always set to 0, to indicate the initial version.

 ### Type Field